davelongdev/davelongdev/README.md

 ## Overview

 I'm a software developer specializing in front-end web development.
 I've been studying and working with software development for almost 2 years now.
 I've been focusing on the front-end, so I'm most confortabe working with JavaScript, HTML, and CSS.
 I'm also familiar with python, go, php, and lua.
 I've worked on projects using Hugo, Astro, and WordPress.

-I'm learning
+## Learning Path

+I'm interested in learning more about back-end web development, data science and machine learning, and programming and computer science in general.
+Right now, I'm continuing to develop my front-end skills and knowledge through the materials on [leanwebclub.com](https://leanwebclub.com) and front-end coaching with Chris Ferdinandi, and I'm leaning back-end development by working through the courses on [boot.dev](https://boot.dev).

 I'm open to work, including part-time, full-time, remote, hybrid, and in-person postions.
 I'm currently working as a freelancer and running a business teaching piano lessons.